 After the clumps have been separated properly, it’s going to be time to cut the leaves down a bit.
 You want to cut the leaves down to between six and eight inches in height.

 With this step finished, you’re going to need to put the daylilies back in the ground.
 Decide where you’re going to put the daylilies that you’ve divided and put them in the ground.

-If you wait too long to put the daylilies back in the ground, then it might cause the plants stress.
+If you wait too long to put them back in the ground, it might cause the plants stress.
 Everything should be just fine if you’re moving at a reasonable pace, though, and you don’t necessarily have to rush yourself.

 Planting the daylily clumps in the ground won’t be tough, but you do need to be mindful of the fact that the crown needs to be planted one inch under the ground.
 For reference, the crown refers to the point between the root and the shoot.

 Remember that the soil that you’re planting the daylilies in needs to drain well.
-If you need to modify the soil to improve the drainage, then you should do that before putting the daylilies back in the ground.
+If you need to modify the soil to improve the drainage, then you should do that before putting them back in the ground.